luciocolombo/chorrap/README.md

 <h3> 📤 📗 Roadmap</h3>
 In the future I plan to gamify the game to make it more engaging.
 Using level and feats to make everything more appealing.
 Social approval can be healpful in determining whether a certain feat has been achieved or not.
 But this is will be discussed in more detail when the future arrives.

+<strong>🔲 Gamification
+🔲 In site chats (promoves engagement)
+🔲 Record of found pets
+🔲 All pets in a list, in order for "players" to be able to "find them".
+Like if there were Pokemons! </strong>

 If you want more information or you want to contribute with the project, feel free to leave a message.